ergo/crossroadsjs-router/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://beta.webcomponents.org/element/ergo/crossroadsjs-router)

 `crossroadsjs-router`
-Wraps [Crossroads.js](http://millermedeiros.github.io/crossroads.js) router inside polymer element.
+wraps [Crossroads.js](http://millermedeiros.github.io/crossroads.js) router inside a polymer element.

-What are the main advantages of this element over basic `app-route` element?

-It can do everything that `app-route` can and take advantage of `crossroads.js` functionalities including:
+It has all the features of the `app-route` element plus:

 - Named routes
 - URL generation from path definitions (for client side AND